mjykxz17/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed on your Computer.<br> Java 17 can be downloaded from [here](https://www.oracle.com/java/technologies/downloads/#java17).
+1. Ensure you have Java `17` or above installed on your computer.<br> Java 17 can be downloaded from [here](https://www.oracle.com/java/technologies/downloads/#java17).
 Make sure that you choose the correct Operating System.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

 2. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103-F10-2/tp/releases).